hablapps/app-dofollow/README.md

 Install sbt

-The app-twitter project is configured with the sbt build tool.
+The app-dofollow project is configured with the sbt build tool.
 To install sbt follow the instructions at https://github.com/sbt/sbt.

 Install speech